 “I am so disappointed that people believe this nonsense,” Wittstock told the newspaper.

 “I was with them the entire time until late at night.
+It did not happen,” he said in an interview given late on Friday night.

 He also spoke of his delight at his daughter’s royal marriage.